'In Spite of Heroin': Area mom pens book about surviving twin...

-'In Spite of Heroin': Area mom pens book about surviving twin sons’ addiction
+'In Spite of Heroin': Area mom pens book about surviving twin sons’ addictions

 "I wanted people to know that, growing up, my sons had every advantage without being over-indulged, and that if this could happen to our family, this could happen to anybody," said Dana Chase, as she held her newly published memoir, "In Spite of Heroin".